isomerpages/ema-pl/_careers/skills-framework-for-energy-and-power.md

 title: Skills Framework for Energy and Power (SFwEP)
 permalink: /careers/sfwep/
 ---
+### Introduction to SFwEP

+* <Insert chart>

+The Skills Framework (SFw) is a SkillsFuture initiative developed for the Singapore workforce to promote skills mastery and lifelong learning.

+Jointly developed by SkillsFuture Singapore (SSG), Workforce Singapore (WSG), and the Energy Market Authority (EMA), together with industry associations, training providers, organisations and unions, the Skills Framework for Energy and Power provides useful information on:

+* Sector information;
+* Career pathways;
+* Occupations and job roles;
+* Existing and emerging skills; and
+* Training programmes for skills upgrading and mastery.

+Find out more at <a href="https://www.skillsfuture.gov.sg/skills-framework/energyandpower" target="_blank">https://www.skillsfuture.gov.sg/skills-framework/energyandpower</a>

 ![alt text - The Electricity Sector](/images/careers/sfwep/electricity.png)

 ### The Electricity Sector